-The only issue I would see here is the eucalyptus leaf, which belongs to the same family of plants as peppermint and spearmint, and those can slightly hurt your DHT levels.
+The only issue I would see here is the eucalyptus oil, which belongs to the same family of plants as peppermint and spearmint, and those can slightly hurt your DHT levels.

 But for what it’s worth, even with eucalyptus, this is one of the better balms out there.